planetarysoftware/ISIS_TC/Project-Lifecycle.md

 ### Approved Licenses

-At this time the foundation is only accepting projects which use an MIT, BSD, ISC or Apache2 license.
+At this time the ASC Software Organization is only accepting projects which use an MIT, BSD, ISC, Apache2, or UnLicense license.

 ### Admittance

-The Node.js Foundation is quite new and currently has limited resources available to mentor new projects.
+The ASC Software Organization is quite new and currently has limited resources available to mentor new projects.
 As such, projects are chosen for admission in groups as mentors become available.